JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.5"}

-In some sense, sealed classes are similar to [`enum`](enum-classes.md) classes: the set of values
+Sealed classes share a restriction over the set of values with [`enum`](enum-classes.md) classes.
-for an enum type is also restricted, but each enum constant exists only as a _single instance_, whereas a subclass
+Each enum constant exists only as a _single instance_, whereas subclasses
-of a sealed class can have _multiple_ instances, each with its own state.
+of a sealed class may have _multiple_ instances, each with its own state.
 To illustrate this, consider error handling as an example.
-In our example, the `sealed class Error` with several subclasses uses an `enum` to represent error severity.
-The constructor of each subclass initializes the `severity` and can change its state:
+In our example, the `sealed class Error` along with its
+several subclasses, employs an `enum` to denote error severity.
+Each subclass constructor initializes the `severity` and can alter its state:

 ```kotlin
 enum class ErrorSeverity { MINOR, MAJOR, CRITICAL }